heddendorp/section-app-client/legacy-app/FEATURES.md

 ### Events

 - Internal Events just for Tutors
-- Event refunds
-- Waiting list for events that are already full
-- Ticket Trackers: Events where only the number of sold Tickets is important
 - Add a meeting point (google maps link)

 ### Data Privacy

 - Still in review

-### Communication

-- Email receipts for payments at events

 ### Others